Company logo | Codica

 As you can see below, Vimeo offers the following plans for creating videos and other services:

-Hybrid SaaS pricing model example by Vimeo
+Hybrid pricing strategy for SaaS by Vimeo

 Psychological pricing tactics